I didn’t understand what consistency was … maybe I still don’t

 I had to say that it didn’t appear to work in matches but it was working in practice.
 Practice certainly did look better.

-I explained that I had been focusing on using either one shuttle practices, routines or multi drills.
+I explained that I had been focusing on using either one shuttle practice, routines or multi-drills.
 I suggested that the players had improved as I could tell that by the ‘quality’ of their strokes.
 Although I wasn’t sure how to define what quality really meant.

 I guess I was describing the technique I could see, the hitting, the movement and of course the reduction of mistakes.

 Stop thinking about consistency as a technical issue!

 Your players are ok technically, that’s not the problem

 If your practice doesn’t include the factors found in a match all they will become is better at practice